ucbds-infra/ottr-sample/README.md

 ## Using Ottr with Otter Assign

+### R Jupyter Notebooks

 Otter Assign is also compatible with creating R Jupyter notebooks.
-The format is very similar to the regular assign format, and an example notebook is provided in `assign/hw02.ipynb` which will generate the sample notebook and tests as `hw02` but with an additional written question.
+The format is very similar to the regular assign format, and an example notebook is provided in `hw02-assign/hw02.ipynb` which will generate the sample notebook and tests as `hw02` but with an additional written question.
 Some notes about the R Otter Assign format:

 * Make sure that all code in a test cell is wrapped in a call to `testthat::test_that` and that there is only _one_ call to `testthat::test_that` in each test cell.
 For example, instead of

 ```r
 data = data.frame()
 test_that("q1", {
     # some test
 })
 ```

 do the following:

 ```r
 test_that("q1", {
     data = data.frame()
     # some test
 })
 ```

 * The `points` key of the question metadata has two options: if a number, this will be divided by the number of test cases $n$ so that each test case is worth $\frac{\text{points}}{n}$.
 If it is a list, it should have the same number of elements as the number of test cases and then each test case will be worth its corresponding element in the points list.
 For example, if there are 5 tests,

 ```yaml
 name: q1
 points: 4
 ```

 indicates that each test should be worth 0.8 points and

 ```yaml
 name: q1
 points: